Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Travel back in time to what was an important outpost for British settlers during the French and Indian War.
 Fort Dobbs Historic Site consists of the fort, 19th-century log structures, and a mile-long outdoor trail.

-The fort was reconstructed for historical accuracy because of its popularity as one of the best things to do in Statesville.
+The fort was reconstructed for historical accuracy because of its popularity as one of Statesville NC’s best things to do.
 Events are often held with live reenactments.
 This is the only historic site in North Carolina for the French and Indian War.

 Iredell Museums